Cryptocurrency Trading: Price Action

 Cryptocurrencies have not been with us for a very long time.
 While other asset classes like forex and stocks have plenty of historical data (both fundamental and technical) to draw valuable information from, most of the cryptocurrency market is uncharted territory.
 The first and most prominent cryptocurrency, bitcoin, has only been around since 2009.

-With this in mind, statistical modelling and strategy backtesting on cryptocurrencies have limited significance because results derived from small data samples are often misleading and unreliable.
+With this in mind, statistical modeling and strategy backtesting on cryptocurrencies have limited significance because results derived from small data samples are often misleading and unreliable.

 Tricky and Uncertain Fundamentals